Bennyg95/iSAproject/README.md

 Editing text file

     The code has to be written in the the program.py file.
 If you need to reference a file take a look at TestingFile.txt.
-In order to fun you're code type in the following command on a terminal:
+In order to run your code type in the following command on a terminal:

         python isAProject.py